Monastery of Agia Thekla

 built by St. Helen...

-The Holy Monastery of Agia Thekla is located about 500 meters south of the Mosfiloti village of Larnaca’s District and it is built in the middle of a small, verdant valley.
+The Holy Monastery of Agia Thekla is located about 500 meters south of the Mosfiloti village of Larnaka’s District and it is built in the middle of a small, verdant valley.

-According to tradition, which recorded by the English traveler William Turner in 1815, the monastery of Agia Thekla was built by St. Helena during her visit, the early 4th century AD, in Cyprus, so he founded the Monastery Stavrovouni.
+According to tradition, which is recorded by the English traveler William Turner in 1815, the monastery of Agia Thekla was built by St. Helen during her visit, the early 4th century AD, in Cyprus, so he founded the Monastery Stavrovouni.

-According to the reports of the Archdiocese of Cyprus in the early 19th century it was men monastery and listed the names of five monks, three of the Mosfiloti village, one of the Psevdas, and one for whom, place of origin is not mentioned.
+According to the reports of the Archdiocese of Cyprus in the early 19th century it was a mans monastery and listed were the names of five monks, three of the Mosfiloti village, one of the Psevdas, and one for whom, place of origin is not mentioned.

-The monastery was dissolved following the tragic events of July 1821, but at the end of the Turkish occupation, worked in Synodikon of monastery, Greek school, which attended by about fifty children from the villages Mosfiloti, Sia, Kornos, Pyrga, Psevdas and Agia Anna.
-The school continued to function until 1914, when founded in elementary school Mosfiloti.
+The monastery was dissolved following the tragic events of July 1821, but at the end of the Turkish occupation, it worked in Synodikon of monastery, as a Greek school, which about fifty children from the villages Mosfiloti, Sia, Kornos, Pyrga, Psevdas and Agia Anna attended.
+The school continued to function until 1914, until the elementary school in Mosfiloti was founded.

-The Monastery of Agia Thekla celebrates on September 24 and this is one of the biggest festivals of Cyprus.
+The Monastery of Agia Thekla is celebrated on September 24th and this is one of the biggest festivals of Cyprus.